raganwald/raganwald.github.com/_posts/2021-01-09-invertible-functions.md

   //=> 💀
 ```

 Functions that don't return are undesirable in production, but from a semantic perspective, they fit the bill as much as functions that raise helpful exceptions.
-To be invertible, there must exist a function such that for every value that `ttail` returns, its inversion takes `tail`'s output as its input and returns `tail`'s input.
+To be invertible, there must exist a function such that for every value that `ttail` returns, its inverse takes `tail`'s output as its input and returns `tail`'s input.

 Input that don't produce outputs don't count, so `tail` is invertible.